crownstone/bluenet/docs/CODE_STYLE.md

  */
 ```

+### Struct comments

+Just add your comments to just before the struct definition.
+Do not sprinkle code with oneliner comments per field.

+### General

 Within the function bodies themselves, abstain from comments unless absolutely necessary.
 If comments are required, write them on a line preceding the code.
-Do not write comments on the same line as the code.
+Do **not** write comments on the same line as the code.

 ```
 // Always write comments on a separate line. bool result = false;
 ```

+### Get rid of TODOs

 Don't sprinkle the code with many TODOs, use them only when absolutely necessary.

+### Get rid of commented code

+If code is commented it should be deleted.
+If you want to preserve code for posterity find other means to do so.

 ## Various